Two people look at an aluminium jelly fish sculpture and an abstract wire sculpture on the beach at sunset

 Voter's Prize

-By voting, visitors could also enter into a draw to win the $500 Fremantle Ports Voter’s Prize.
+By voting, visitors can also enter the draw to win the $500 Fremantle Ports Voter’s Prize, just tick the box on the People’s Choice voting form to opt in.

 Artist Talks

-Castaways 2023 Artist Talk - Nicole SteenhofA selection of Main Exhibition artists spoke about their concepts and creative processes in successfully designing and developing a sculpture of exhibition standard.
+Castaways 2023 Artist Talk - Nicole SteenhofA selection of Main Exhibition artists will speak about their concepts and creative processes in successfully designing and developing a sculpture of exhibition standard.

 Nicole Steenhof, Unravelling Grief, 2023, cray rope, table frame, tent poles.